 San Francisco police officer Christopher Samayoa was charged in November 2020 with manslaughter charges after fatally shooting 42-year-old Keita O’Neil during a 2017 chase.
 San Francisco District Attorney Chesa Boudin charged Samayoa, with involuntary and voluntary manslaughter, assault by an executive office and negligence discharge of a firearm.
 O'Neill was unarmed at the time.

 San Francisco police officer Terrance Stangel was charged with beating Dacari Spiers with his baton on Oct.
 7, 2019.
 He was charged in December 2020 with four felony assault and battery charges.
+On March 7, 2022, a jury found Stangel not guilty on three counts of brutality.

 San Francisco police officer Christopher Flores was indicted by a grand jury in December 2020 on charges of assault with a semi-automatic firearm, negligent discharge of a firearm, and assault by a public officer in connection to his shooting of Jamaica Hampton in December of 2019.